mantrajsframework/mantrad/docs/28-mantra-core-commands.md

 Downloads a project from www.mantrajs.com site.

 You need to be registered at the site.
-You can get your free license key at your profile account.
+You can get your free license key at your profile account: [https://www.mantrajs.com/licenses/userlicense](https://www.mantrajs.com/licenses/userlicense).

 Projects available at [https://www.mantrajs.com/marketplaceproject/projects](https://www.mantrajs.com/marketplaceproject/projects).